Automatic review, cancellation or changing orders - Guardianship

 Who needs to apply/what is an automatic review?

-These are automatic review processes and no application needs to be made by the guardian, the administrator, the person who the order is about, or any other person, for this to occur.
+These are automatic review processes and no application needs to be made by the guardian, the person who the order is about, or any other person, for this to occur.
 Sometimes the automatic review will occur on the documents available.
 At other times a hearing will be conducted.

 What happens after an automatic review?